-The Water Agency amended their budget once during the fiscal year.
-The amendment reallocated the expenses from the debt service payment and unexpended capital projects to various expense accounts.
-For the current year, operating revenue received was over budget by \$135,475.
+The Water Agency did not amend the budget during the fiscal year.
+For the current year, operating revenue received was over budget by \$259,164.
 This overage was due to an increase water rates and usage for the year.
-The Agency spent \$503,200 less than was budgeted for operating expenses.
-During the current year, the Agency has savings due understaffing the Agency when the Superintendent retired.
-This position was budgeted for however was not filled until late in the year.
+The Agency was under budget by \$152,670 for operating expenses.
+During the current year, the Agency savings due to lower actual costs for administrative expenses.